mbroad1/Module-4-School-District-Analysis-Challenge/README.md

 ### Updated School Summary:
 ![School_District Analysis](https://github.com/mbroad1/School_District_Analysis/blob/main/School%20Summary%20DF_Updated.png)
-- The only part of the **school summary** analysis that is affected are Thomas High School's "% Passing Math", "% Passing Reading", and "% Overall Passing" values.
+- The only part of the **school summary** analysis that is affected are Thomas High School's "Average Math", "Average Reading", "% Passing Math", "% Passing Reading", and "% Overall Passing" values.
   - These values were affected because in the original analysis (shown in the image below), the 9th graders of Thomas High School were included in the total student count; however, the math scores and reading scores of the 9th graders at Thomas High School are **all** missing.
 ### Original School Summary:
 ![School_District Analysis](https://github.com/mbroad1/School_District_Analysis/blob/main/School%20Summary%20DF_Original.png)